 Before we get into what not to do, let’s outline two key principles:

 Just about everybody that you connect with and try to sell to on social media also has something to sell.
 Even if the person is not in a sales role, let’s say a CFO for example, they are still and executive at a company and one of their top interests is for the their company to sell its products or services.

 We do not really enjoy being sold to.

 A key thing to keep in mind with social selling is that it really does not feel great when someone tries to sell to you.
 One reason for this that when someone tries to sell to you, they are making that particular moment more about them than about you.

 In addition, we want to make wise purchases and when someone tries to sell something to us that we are not actively shopping for, our guard will often go up as we become concerned if the purchase is something we should do.
 Whenever your guard goes up, you typically will not feel great and enjoy that particular moment.

 What We Do Incorrectly When Selling on Social Media

-Now that we have put those two principles out there, we can look at one of the most common social selling fails and that is to send a message to try to sell your products right after establishing a new connection with someone.
+Now that we have put those two principles out there, we can look at one of the most common fails and that is to send a message to try to sell your products right after establishing a new connection with someone.

 This happens every day and can happen in a few different ways, depending on the social media platform that is being used.
 Let’s look at both LinkedIn and Twitter.